compilerbeats/covid19-sir-simulation/readme.md

 Now that all preparations are done, we can finally execute the simulation on the generated graph by

 ```
-py covid19-sir-simulation.py graph_input_file n beta gamma
+py covid19-sir-simulation.py graph_input_file n alpha beta gamma
 ```

-where $\beta$ is the probability for an infectious node to infect a random neighbour if it is susceptible and $\gamma$ represents the probability that an infectious node recovers after each simulation round.
+where $\alpha$ is the parameter of the given graph, $\beta$ is the probability for an infectious node to infect a random neighbour if it is susceptible and $\gamma$ represents the probability that an infectious node recovers after each simulation round.